sairao4102/GPT-TEXT-GENERATOR-TOOL/README.md

 Since the model file (1.3+ GB) is too large to be uploaded to GitHub, you need to download it  running the notebook file Model files are **not included** in the repo.
 Run this in the notebook to download them:

-> 🧾 Use the Jupyter Notebook provided:
+> 🧾 Run the Jupyter Notebook provided:

 ```bash
 notebook/Untitled5.ipynb